 - New Clients: Most boxes have new clients all the time so programming linear based progressions do not make sense as this can be confusing to your new clients and create more stress in an already stressful environment.

 All of these things considered, using a system of concurrent fitness like the Conjugate Method with balanced energy systems work allows a balanced attack that works with athletes of all abilities.
 You’d be hard-pressed to find such versatile way of training that encompasses the needs of beginner and advanced folks all in the same setting.
+Before we get into the actual system, let’s talk about the most important aspect of our programming.

 The Conjugate Method & CrossFit